grame-cncm/faustcourse/session2/Lesson8.md

-## Lesson 7 : User Defined Function
+## Lesson 8 : User Defined Function

-In this lesson we are going into more details regarding function definitions.
+Welcome to lesson 8.
+In this last lesson we are going into more details regarding function definitions.

 ### Function definitions and lambda expressions